When you get the news that you are going to have to make a drastic diet change (and it’s not by choice), it can be devastating!

 Thinking that you can’t eat cake?
 Think again!
 This Vanilla Raspberry Oreo Cake just might have to be made by me.
 Like, right this instant.

-If you love these recipes, but want MORE, check out my Complete Guide On Breastfeeding A Baby With MSPI.
+If you love these recipes, but want MORE, check out my Complete Guide On Dealing With MSPI.
 It not only contains over 100 recipes, but it also includes everything you need to know about MSPI so that you can continue to breastfeed your baby for as long as you’d like.